senresearch/mlm_l1_supplement/README.md

 ---

-`scaling_times.jl` provides the code to examine how runtime increases with dimension size in simulated data.
+`scaling_times.jl` provides the code to examine how runtime increases with dimension size in simulated data

 ---